alexblom/phonocast/README.md

-# Cassette
+# Phonocast

-Cassette is a gem to convert local audio files to a podcast feed, which can then be deployed on your own server or even Dropbox.
+Phonocast is a gem to convert local audio files to a podcast feed, which can then be deployed on your own server or even Dropbox.

 *Motivation:*